LingHsuan/IoT/README.md

 ## Installation
 Download the archive and extract it to local directory, and then in the Arduino IDE go to "Sketch --> Import Library...", point the file dialogue to the file you just downloaded.

-## Example
+## Examples
-A sample is provided with the library:<br>
+Examples are provided with the library:<br>
-- `plants.ino` tells the status of moisture within red, yellow and green colors.
+- `moistureStatus.ino` tells the status of moisture within red, yellow and green colors.
+- `watering.ino` waters the plant when the soil is dry.
+- `fanning.ino` turns the fan on to cool the plant.
+- `plants.ino` does all things above, tells the status, waters and turns on the fan while needed.

 ## Function Overview
 - `Plant(uint8_t dhtPin);`<br>